KillianDavitt/docker-nebula/nebula.md

         mkdir ~/gowork

-4. Add the following to your `~/.bashrc`:
+4. Put another config in bashrc:

-        export GOPATH=$HOME/gowork
+        echo "export GOPATH=$HOME/gowork" >> ~/.bashrc

-5. Also add the following to your PATH (via, for example, `~/.bashrc`):
+5. Another config for the bashrc:

-        export PATH=$PATH:$GOPATH/bin
+        echo "export PATH=$PATH:$GOPATH/bin" >> ~/.bashrc

     We will need this when we use docker with the OpenNebula plugin.

-6. Test your Go installation by adding a file `$GOPATH/src/github.com/[your Github username]/hello/hello.go` (you will need to make the directory structure) with the following contents:
+6. Test your Go installation by adding a file hello.go, put the following in it
     ```go
         package main